Dental abscess: Treatment

 Successful treatment of a dental abscess centers on the reduction and elimination of the offending organisms.

-This can include treatment with antibiotics and drainage, however, it has become widely recommended that dentists should improve the antibiotic prescribing practices, by limiting the prescriptions to the acute cases that suffer from the severe signs of spreading infection, in an attempt to overcome the development of antibiotic-resistant bacterial strains in the population.
-A 2018 Cochrane review has found insufficient evidence to rule out if patients with acute dental abscesses can benefit from antibiotic prescriptions.
+This can include treatment with antibiotics and drainage, however, it has become widely recommended that dentists should improve the antibiotic prescribing practices, by limiting the prescriptions to the acute cases that suffer from the severe signs of spreading infection, in an effort not to abet the development of antibiotic-resistant bacterial strains in the population.
+There is no clear evidence to rule out if patients with acute dental abscesses can benefit from systemic antibiotic prescriptions.

 If the tooth can be restored, root canal therapy can be performed.
 Non-restorable teeth must be extracted, followed by curettage of all apical soft tissue.

 Unless they are symptomatic, teeth treated with root canal therapy should be evaluated at 1- and 2-year intervals after the root canal therapy to rule out possible lesional enlargement and to ensure appropriate healing.

 Abscesses may fail to heal for several reasons: